The Department maintains an impressive collection of Mass Spectrometry, NMR Spectroscopy, Optical Characterization and X-Ray facilities.

 Location: Room 1007, Building 232

-The Student Affairs (SA) team, including the SA Manager/Grad Advisor, Undergraduate Advisor, SA Program Assistant and SA Assistant/Peer Advisor(s) are responsible for the operation, support, and development of all departmental student-targeted programs.
-Creation and organization of quarterly course schedules (including faculty and teaching assistant schedules), graduate application processing, graduate recruitment event planning, annual student award administration, general administrative course support services, and future program development are managed by Student Affairs.
+The Student Affairs (SA) team, is made up of the SA Manager, Graduate Staff Advisor, Undergraduate Advisor, Undergraduate Program Coordinator and Administrative Student Assistant/Peer Advisor(s) who are responsible for the operation, support, and development of all departmental student-targeted programs.
+Creation and organization of quarterly course schedules, graduate application processing, graduate recruitment event planning, annual student awards, general administrative course support services, and future program development are managed by Student Affairs.
 Staff Advisors are the first and primary point of contact for all Chemistry and Biochemistry students in need of academic advising.
-In addition, Student Affairs provides administrative assistance for graduate and undergraduate students, including processing of petitions, progress checks, personal counseling and referral, career resource guidance, and enrollment and waiting list information.
+Student Affairs also provides administrative assistance for graduate and undergraduate students, including processing of petitions, progress checks, and referrals to campus resources.